 But a chief constable can include information about your warning as 'Other Relevant Information', if they reasonably believe that:

 - the information should be included on the disclosure certificate

 The police have the power to give you a fixed penalty notice.
 This is an on-the-spot fine for a minor offence.

 The police can also give you an on-the-spot fine if you commit a minor road traffic offence.

 How to pay your fine

-You have 28 days to pay your fine.
-If you don't pay it within 28 days, it will go up to £75 and be registered with the court.
+If you do not pay most fines within 28 days, they'll go up in value and be registered with the court.

 Information about your fine

 The police will keep information about your fine for 2 years.